beechwoodswimclubky/BeechwoodSwimClub/src/pages/faqs.md

 <div class="tab">
 <input type="radio" id="faq6" name="rd"><label class="tab-label" for="faq6">What is the duration of the club’s season, and when must membership dues be paid for the season?</label>
 <div class="tab-content">Beechwood Swim Club has historically been open from Memorial Day Weekend until Labor Day.
 Membership dues for the 2025 season are due by April 15th.
 A $150 late fee will be required for membership dues not paid by April 15th.
-Membership dues can be paid with credit card in our member portal by logging in here <a href="https://beechwoodswimclub.us18.list-manage.com/track/click?u=d2234782ae340940dd72dad5c&id=5e06c91ee0&e=6186356c6a">https://beechwoodswimclub.com</a>.
-Dues can be paid by mailing a check to:
+Membership dues can be paid through the <a href="https://beechwoodswimclub.membersplash.com/">Member's Splash account</a>.

-Beechwood Swim Club\
-PO Box 17066\
-Fort Mitchell, Kentucky 41017

-Checks for membership dues that are mailed must be postmarked by April 15th to avoid the $50 late fee.
-Checks postmarked after April 15th must include the aforementioned fee for the member to be in good standing on opening weekend.</div>
+Specific dates and times for check dropoff will be included in the member letter and posted on our social media and webpage.</div>
 </div>

 <div class="tab">
 <input type="radio" id="faq8" name="rd"><label class="tab-label" for="faq8">Can members bring non-members with them to the swim club?</label>
-<div class="tab-content">Yes, memberships paid in full by March 15th come with five (5) guest passes.
-After guest passes are used, guests can attend with a member in good-standing for a daily fee.
-Information regarding guest access to the pool can be found <a href="https://www.beechwoodswimclub.org/pool/">here</a>.</div>
+<div class="tab-content">Yes, members can bring non-members with them to the swim club.
+Members are responsible for the actions of their guests.
+Members must be present with all guests who are entering the pool with a paid guest pass or fee.
+Members do not need to be present with guests using permanent guest passes.</div>
 </div>

 <div class="tab">